icnahom/scoped_listenable/README.md

 ## Additional information

 This is an updated version of [scoped_model](https://github.com/brianegan/scoped_model).

-> Credits to the original authors and maintainers of the package.
+Credits to the original authors and maintainers.